Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Introduction

 Distributed hypothesis testing under a zero-rate noiseless communication constraint was introduced in \cite{Han-1987}, where a one-bit communication scheme indicating whether the observed sequence at each encoder is typical or not was proposed.
 Subsequently, the optimality of the one-bit scheme along with a strong converse was established in \cite{Shalaby-pap} by leveraging the blowing-up lemma.
 The trade-off between the type I and type II error-exponents in the same setting under a positive and zero-rate communication constraint was first explored in \cite{HK-1989}, where inner bounds were established (see also \cite{Han-Amari-1998}, and \cite{Zhao-Lai-2015,Haim-Kochman-16,Watanabe-18,WKJ-2017,WKW_isit19,Xu-2022,SD-2023} for more recent progress and extensions).
 Distributed hypothesis testing under additional constraints such as privacy, security, or lossy data compression have also been investigated \cite{Katz-estdetjourn,Maggie-Pablo,SS-2018-privacy-conf,GSSV-2018, SCG-2019, SD-10-security}.

 In contrast, analogous problems in quantum settings have been much less explored.
 The only exception that we are aware of is \cite{Cheng-2021}, which among other contributions, proved a strong converse establishing a single-letter characterization of the Stein's exponent for testing against independence.
 Here, we consider the first quantum analogue of the problem studied in \cite{Han-1987,Shalaby-pap}.
 We briefly compare our work with \cite{Cheng-2021}.
 While \cite{Cheng-2021} treats testing against independence under a positive rate communication constraint, we work in the zero-rate setting allowing arbitrary marginals $\tilde \rho_A$ and $\tilde \rho_B$.
-Also, our proofs involve markedly different techniques from those used in \cite{Cheng-2021}.
-In particular, the converse proof in \cite{Cheng-2021} relies on quantum reverse-hypercontractivity, whereas we employ a novel quantum version of the blowing-up lemma.
+Also, our proofs are markedly different from those in \cite{Cheng-2021}.
+Notably, the strong converse for Stein's exponent characterization in \eqref{eq:singletint} does not require $\rho_{AB}$ to be a classical-quantum state $\rho_{XB}$ as required in \cite{Cheng-2021}.

 The remainder of the paper is organized as follows.
 We formulate the problem of quantum distributed hypothesis testing under zero-rate communication constraints in Section \ref{Sec:Probform}.
 The main results are presented in Section \ref{Sec:mainres} and its proofs are given in Section \ref{Sec:Proofs}.
 Concluding remarks along with some avenues for further research are provided in Section \ref{Sec:concrem}.